Back to the Future Part III: Plot

-Although he is reluctant to return to 1985, Doc eventually visits Clara to end their relationship and bid her goodbye.
-However, feeling insulted, she dismisses his story about being from the future.
-Despondent, he goes for a binge.
-In the morning, Buford arrives for Marty, who sees his alias appear in the photograph of the tombstone and refuses to duel.
-Doc passes out after downing just one shot; he is eventually revived, but is captured by Buford's gang, forcing Marty into the duel.
-Marty fools Buford into believing that he was fatally shot and knocks him into a wagon of manure.
-Buford and his gang are promptly arrested for an earlier robbery.
+Although reluctant to return to 1985, Doc visits Clara to end their relationship and bid her goodbye.
+She dismisses his story about being from the future.
+Doc attempts a drinking binge, but passes out after one drink.
+Buford arrives for Marty, who sees his alias appear in the tombstone photograph and refuses to duel.
+A revived Doc is captured by Buford's gang, forcing Marty to duel.
+Marty uses a stove door as a bulletproof vest to survive Buford's shot and, in the ensuing fistfight, knocks Buford into a wagon of manure.
+Buford and his gang are then arrested for an earlier robbery.

-On the train to San Francisco, Clara learns how heartbroken Doc is and runs back to town.
-She finds the model of the time machine at his shop.
-Realizing that Doc was telling the truth, she heads back to meet him.
-Using the stolen locomotive, Doc and Marty push the DeLorean along the spur line.
-Clara boards the locomotive and, attempting to reach Doc, nearly falls off.
-Marty, in the DeLorean, passes his hoverboard to Doc, and he uses it to save Clara and carry her to safety.
-Marty hits 88 mph and vanishes as the overheated locomotive falls off the unfinished bridge.
+On the train to San Francisco, Clara learns of Doc's heartbreak and runs back to town.
+She finds the model time machine at his shop and realizes Doc was telling the truth.
+Doc and Marty use the locomotive to push the DeLorean along the spur line.
+Clara boards the locomotive and loses her footing.
+Marty, in the DeLorean, passes his hoverboard to Doc, who uses it to save Clara.
+The DeLorean hits 88 mph and vanishes as the locomotive plunges from the unfinished bridge.

-Arriving back in 1985 on October 27, Marty escapes from the powerless DeLorean just before an oncoming freight train destroys it.
-Reuniting with his girlfriend Jennifer Parker, Marty declines a street race with Douglas J. Needles, thus avoiding the future accident Doc warned him about.
-Jennifer opens the fax message she kept from 2015 and watches as the text regarding Marty's firing disappears.
+Arriving back in 1985 on October 27, Marty escapes the disabled DeLorean as a freight train destroys it.
+Reuniting with his girlfriend Jennifer Parker, Marty avoids a street race with Needles, thus avoiding the accident Doc warned him about.
+Jennifer opens the fax message she kept from 2015 and watches the text regarding Marty's firing disappear.

-As Marty and Jennifer examine the DeLorean wreckage, a steam locomotive suddenly appears, operated by Doc, Clara, and their children.
+As Marty and Jennifer examine the DeLorean wreckage, a steam locomotive time machine appears, operated by Doc, Clara, and their children.
 Doc gives Marty a photo of them standing next to the town clock in 1885.
-When Jennifer asks Doc about the blank fax, he states that it means that their future has not yet been written and encourages them to make it a good one.
-Doc and his family bid farewell and fly off in the locomotive to an unknown time.
+When Jennifer asks Doc about the blank fax, he says it means their future has not yet been written and encourages them to "make it a good one".
+Doc and his family bid farewell and fly off in the locomotive.